garylirocks/quickrefs/azure-data-analysis.markdown

   - Advanced analytics: anomaly detection, root cause analysis, regression, geospatial analysis, embedding Python code in KQL queries
   - Data visualization: integrate with Power BI, Grafana, Kibana, etc
 - A good fit for:
-  - Interactive, near real-time analytics
+  - Capture and analyze real-time or batch data that includes a **time-series** element; such as log telemetry or values emitted by Internet-of-things (IoT) devices
-  - High volume, varied data
+  - Explore, filter, and aggregate data quickly by using the intuitive and powerful Kusto Query Language (KQL)

-- Not a good fit for:
+- **Not** a good fit for:
   - Real-time analytics
   - Long running tasks including recurring ETL and large ML model training
-  - Classis data warehouse, Star schema
+  - Classic data warehouse, Star schema

 ![ADX Overview](./images/azure_adx-overview.png)